theosotr/buildfs-eval/README.md

   ([doi:10.1145/3428212](https://doi.org/10.1145/3428212))

-An archived version is also available on Zenodo.
+An archived version of the artifact is also available on Zenodo.
 See https://doi.org/10.5281/zenodo.4063694.

 Requirements